-- The current hard market is leading to significant improvement in the reinsurance pricing environment across most of the Group's target classes of business6 which the Directors and the Proposed Director believe will lead to strong risk adjusted returns.
+- The current hard market is leading to significant improvement in the reinsurance pricing environment across most of the Group's target classes of business7 which the Directors believe will lead to strong risk adjusted returns.
 The Group intends to focus on these opportune risk classes rather than having to protect market position or client relationships in less favourable risk classes.